NorthNick/LazyGroupBy/README.md

 so it can output results lazily.
 If one key's objects are scattered throughout the source, then the results will contain one grouping for each contiguous group.

 LazyGroupBy is a work in progress.
-It currently contains code that compiles but has not been tested.
+It currently contains code that compiles but has not been fully tested.